jrisi256/obsidian/joe_shack_home/Setting Up My Steam Deck.md

 * Spotify
 * Discord
 	* Make sure *minimize to tray* is deselected because otherwise Discord will crash when exiting in game mode.
+	* For these two apps (since I plan on using them while in game mode), it can be useful to change the controller setup to *Keyboard (WASD) and Mouse*.
 * ProtonUp-QT
 * Disk Usage Analyzer
 * Protontricks